ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 That's it!
 Two lines of code :)

 Let's break down the above to see what is happening.
-After we import pandas, we can now use functions in pandas using the abbreviated form `pd`.
-We then access the pandas functions and data structures by putting a dot `.` after `pd`, and then typing the name of the function we want to use.
+After we import `pandas`, we can now use functions in `pandas` using the abbreviated form `pd`.
+We then access the `pandas` functions and data structures by putting a dot `.` after `pd`, and then typing the name of the function we want to use.
 The dotted notation is used a lot in Python: it's a shorthand way of grouping similar functions and data structures together, like saying, "Get me the `read_csv` function from the `pandas` module.

 In this case, we are using the `read_csv` function to load a text based file (after all, a csv file is just a text file).
 We need to give the `read_csv` function three arguments:

 ##### 1. The *path and name* of the file ("StormEleanor_2_3_Jan.csv").
-(This assumes you have downloaded the text file to the same place you are writing your Python scripts.)
+(This assumes you have downloaded the text file to the same folder you are writing your Python scripts.)
 ##### 2. The *delimiter* used in this type of text file, or the character used to separate the values in the file.
 Since we are using a csv file (comma separated variable file), the delimiter is a comma (`','`).
 The delimiter must go inside quotation marks.
 ##### 3. The *header* argument, which tells pandas which row contains the column header names.
 Remember Python starts counting from zero, so we want to use row 0.

 Finally, note that we have assigned the result of the `read_csv` function call to a variable we have created called `data`.
-This variable is a pandas *dataframe*.
+This variable is a `pandas` *dataframe*.
 (Try using `type(data)` to get Python to confirm this for you).
-We will have a look at the pandas dataframe type in a later tutorial, for now you can think of it as a more 'feature-rich' data structure than the `list` type we used in the previous example.
+We will have a look at the `pandas` dataframe type in a later tutorial, for now you can think of it as a more 'feature-rich' data structure than the `list` type we used in the previous example.

 ### Exploring our weather data

-Pandas is clever in that it is aware that the header row is used to refer to the columns of data below it in the text file.
-Whereas in a standard Python list we would have to index an item of data by an index number, pandas lets us access data by its column name, which easier to remember than a number!
+`pandas` is clever in that it is aware that the header row is used to refer to the columns of data below it in the text file.
+Whereas in a standard Python list we would have to index an item of data by an index number, `pandas` lets us access data by its column name, which easier to remember than a number!
 So if we wanted to get hold of the Air Pressure data, we could do so using:

 ```python
 data['Pair_Avg']